-"Putting the victim first", as called for in the UN SG report on Special Measures for protection from SEA in 2017,31 means to place the survivor's dignity, experiences, rights, needs, and wants at the centre of the process, from program design to reporting, investigations and response.
-There is no uniform definition; although elements exist notably in the Victims' Assistance Strategy and the Victims' Assistance Protocol (for SEA); a definition of a victim-centred approach for SH is currently under development by the UN Chief Executives Board.
+"Putting the victim first", as called for in the UN SG report on Special Measures for protection from SEA in 2017,31 in the context of SH, means to place the survivor's dignity, experiences, rights, needs, and wants at the centre of the process, from program design to reporting, investigations and response.
+There is no uniform definition; although elements exist notably in the Victims' Assistance Protocol (for SEA); a definition of a victim-centred approach for SH is currently under development by the UN Chief Executives Board.